FarmBot-Docs/farmbot-software/v9/FarmBot-Software/how-to-guides/perform-actions-on-many-plants.md

 ---
 title: "Perform Actions on Many Plants"
 slug: "perform-actions-on-many-plants"
-excerpt: "**In this guide:** Use groups, variables, and sequences to perform the same action on many plants"
+description: "**In this guide:** Use groups, variables, and sequences to perform the same action on many plants"
 ---

 * toc